 Among the bohemian businesses, you’ll notice a couple of relatively new shopping plazas with stores offering higher-end merchandise.
 Such retailers are the rule, not the exception, in the 2nd Street District just on the other side of Lady Bird Lake.
 Centered around Austin’s low-slung, copper-sheathed city hall, which opened in 2004 at 2nd and Lavaca streets, the district boasts several upscale boutiques, and as more of the planned high-rise developments are completed, that number will no doubt increase.

 Along with 2nd Street’s outdoor cafes and fashionable restaurants, you’ll find shops selling all sorts of trendy clothing, pricey knick-knacks and stylish jewelry to Austin’s well-heeled professional class.
-Look for designer home furnishings, linens and bedding at Area, Inc. or Blue Dot.
+Look for designer home furnishings, linens and bedding at Blue Dot.

 The nearby Market District takes its name from the flagship store of Whole Foods Market, the national natural food supermarket chain established in Austin more than 35 years ago.
 You’ll find several interesting shopping plazas adjacent to Whole Foods, near the intersection of N. Lamar Boulevard and W. 6th Street.
 Local landmark Waterloo Records occupies the corner diagonally across from the supermarket.
 Inside is just about every genre of music you’d care to name along with a comprehensive collection of local recording artists as well as videos, used CDs and even an assortment of vinyl records.

 BookPeople, on the same side of Lamar as Whole Foods, is Austin’s answer to the bookstore megachains although it doesn’t have anything close to the local character of its record store counterpart across the street.
-Whole Foods itself is worth a stop, if not for a quick snack then at least to see its outdoor café complete with shade-creating metal sculptures and a brook trickling through a rock-filled channel set in the flagstones at your feet.
+Whole Foods is a destination in itself, if not for a quick snack then at least to see its outdoor café complete with shade-creating metal sculptures and a brook trickling through a rock-filled channel set in the flagstones at your feet.

-NightlifeAustin squeezes a surprising number of bars, lounges and restaurants into its compact and walkable downtown.
+Austin NightlifeAustin squeezes a surprising number of bars, lounges and places to eat into its compact and walkable downtown.
 Most feature live entertainment at some point during the week, while a few never take a night off.
 Musical styles on tap range from country and western to blues to rock to punk with just about everything in between.
 Austinites don’t call their hometown the “Live Music Capital of the World” for nothing.

-You’ll find the heaviest concentration of clubs, pubs and watering holes along 6th Street just east of Congress in the shadow of Austin’s historic Driskill Hotel.
-The dignified landmark with its solemn white-columned porticos and arched windows contrasts starkly with the raucous carnival atmosphere prevailing here.
+You’ll find the heaviest concentration of clubs, pubs and other fun places to go along 6th Street just east of Congress in the shadow of Austin’s historic Driskill Hotel.
+The dignified destination with its solemn white-columned porticos and arched windows contrasts starkly with the raucous carnival atmosphere prevailing here.
 If the 6th Street crowds get too rowdy, The Driskill Bar (604 Brazos St.) inside the hotel is a nice retreat.
 Leather sofas, Texas décor and live music six nights per week create a cozy vibe.

 Outside on 6th Street, amplified music blares from speakers while barkers stationed at each entrance call out to passersby, announcing the night’s drink specials and featured acts.
 Walls of these 19th-century commercial buildings are typically brick and do nothing to dampen sound, which seems just fine with the throngs of revelers, who are for the most part under 30.